Skip to content

 In the third step, you book an appointment at one of the 106 healthcare centres of VGR Närhälsan for a blood sample.
 This sample is collected and analyzed to ensure that our method works.

-Please note that no diagnoses for participants will be established.
+Please note that no diagnoses will be made for participants.

 More info